kubernetes/community/contributors/design-proposals/daemonset-update.md

 ## Deleting DaemonSets

-Deleting a DaemonSet (with cascading) will delete all its pods and PodTemplates.
+Deleting a DaemonSet (with cascading) will delete all its pods.

 ## DaemonSet Strategies